Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 **4. Run**

-If the code is slow, you can annotate out the 'Graphical Plot & Dynamic Plot'. you will see only graph.
+If the code is slow, you can comment out the 'Graphical Plot & Dynamic Plot'. you will see only graph.

 # Reference
 https://github.com/pronenewbits/Arduino_AHRS_System